jstarman/aks-bootstrap/README.md

 ## DEV

-Since I don't want to pay or have the same security level as prod I've created a separate `main.tf` into `./dev`.
+Dev is a less secure cheaper version of Prod.
+Applying `main.tf` will add you as cluster admin for full `kubectl` access.

-- `az aks get-credentials --resource-group aks-platform-rg --name PlatformAks`
+- `az aks get-credentials --resource-group dev-aks-platform-rg --name PlatformAks`
 - `kubectl get nodes`
-- remove addon_profile in aks module move content to top level

 ## Cleanup